puppetlabs/iac/_posts/2021-05-07-running-multinode-modules-gcp.md

 end
 ```

-* Integration test rake task
-  Adding a friendly rake task.This is added to the Rakefile of the module.
+To run a rake task, add to the Rakefile of the module.
+For example:

-Example for adding rake task

 ```
 require 'rspec/core/rake_task'